Medical Necessity Criteria

 - For Fully Insured Maryland Regulated Accounts, use Outpatient Applied Behavior Analysis - Fully Insured Maryland Regulated Accounts guidelines (PDF).

-Blue Shield of California – Human Affairs International of California (HAI-CA) has adopted Magellan’s Medical Necessity Criteria (located at the top of this page) with the exception of specific Neuropsych Testing Medical Necessity Guidelines.
+Blue Shield of California – information on medical necessity criteria for providers serving Blue Shield of California members can be found in the California Medical Necessity Criteria with the exception of specific Neuropsych Testing Medical Necessity Guidelines.

 Civilian Health and Medical Program of the Department of Veterans Affairs (CHAMPVA) Medical Necessity Criteria (PDF) – criteria to guide providers to the most appropriate level of care for CHAMPVA members.